jc-prg/mbox/README.md

 ## How to install, configure and run the software

-The software has been tested on a Raspberry Pi 3B+ with Raspbian (2018-11-13-raspbian-stretch-lite) and on an Ubuntu Desktop.
+The *server software* has been tested on a Raspberry Pi 3B+ with Raspbian (2018-11-13-raspbian-stretch-lite) and on an Ubuntu Desktop.
 RFID reader, LED and Buttons only tested on the Raspberry Pi.

+The *client software* has been tested with Chrome 70.0, Firefox 68.0 and Safari on iOS 13 (iPhone XS, iPhone SE).

 1. Clone this repository and the modules